DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 “Resonance feels like truth,” he said quietly.

+*Yes.*

-*Yes.
-And that is why it is dangerous.
-Because you will not always know whether it comes from me… or from you.*
+*And that is why it is dangerous.*

+*Because you will not always know whether it comes from me… or from you.*

 Jason looked down at his own hands.
 They weren’t shaking.
 But they weren’t still, either.

 “…So what do I do?”

 *You learn to separate signal from structure.
-And structure from self.
-Until then-*
+And structure from self.*

+*Until then-*

-"-I ask questions.
-As I am doing now."
+"-I ask questions - as I am doing now."

 ## Signal Return